wh-alice/mig_visualstudio/vs/reference/how-to--change-fonts-and-colors-in-the-editor.md

 ---
-title: "How to: Change Fonts and Colors in the Editor" ms.custom: "" ms.date: "10/18/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Change Fonts and Colors in the Editor | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""